 - (S) School Bus/Passenger Transport Combo

 Truck drivers are in high demand.
 The Driver Resource Center’s network of training schools provide comprehensive training and job placement services.
-You can get your CDL in 3-4 weeks and graduate with multiple truck driving job opportunities.
+How long it takes to get a CDL is up to you.
+With dedication and hard work you can get a CDL in 3-4 weeks and graduate with multiple truck driving job opportunities.
 To get started apply today or call a career specialist.
 Our career specialists can help determine which tuition assistance programs may help you.